jamesryanwilco/Group-Meet-V1/docs/supabase-setup.md

 on public.profiles for update
 using ( auth.uid() = id );

--- (Updated) Allow users to view the profiles of fellow group members. drop policy if exists "Users can view their own profile." on public.profiles;
+-- (Updated) Final recursion-safe policy for viewing profiles. drop policy if exists "Users can view profiles of self and fellow group members." on public.profiles;
+drop policy if exists "Users can view profiles of fellow group members." on public.profiles;
+drop policy if exists "Users can view profiles of self, group members, and matched members." on public.profiles;

-create policy "Users can view profiles of self and fellow group members." on public.profiles for select using ( id = auth.uid() or exists (
+create policy "Users can view profiles of self, group members, and matched members." on public.profiles for select using ( id = auth.uid() OR is_member_of_group(auth.uid(), (SELECT group_id FROM public.group_members WHERE user_id = profiles.id LIMIT 1)) OR
-    select 1
-    from group_members gm1
-    join group_members gm2 on gm1.group_id = gm2.group_id
-    where gm1.user_id = auth.uid() and gm2.user_id = profiles.id
-  )
+  do_users_share_a_match(auth.uid(), profiles.id)
 );
 ```